VATICAN CITY – The Vatican's penchant for secrecy has won out over American-style transparency.

 "In true old-style Catholic school teacher fashion, someone talks and everybody stays after school," Walsh said.
 She added that the Americans had been assured that the Vatican was pleased with their briefings.

-Italian newspapers and international media, including The Associated Press, have reported on the unique briefings the Americans were providing, and how they contrasted with the near-silence from other cardinals and the comparatively sedate Vatican briefings.
+Italian newspapers and international media, including The Associated Press, have reported on the Americans' unique briefings and how they contrasted with the near-silence from other cardinals and Lombardi's comparatively sedate Vatican briefings.

 "We're trying to help people have a greater understanding of what the process is and the procedures and background information," O'Malley told reporters.
 "Right now that's about all we can share with you but we're happy to try to do it."

-The Americans were the only cardinals who were holding daily briefings; other individual cardinals have given occasional interviews to individual media.
+Although the Americans were the only cardinals who were holding daily briefings, other individual cardinals have given occasional interviews to individual media.